CptHilda0079/CptHilda0079/README.md

 - 🔒 Cyber Security 🔒
 - 🐧 Linux 🐧
 - 🐍 Python Programming 🐍
-- 🐍 Penetration Testing 🐍
+- 🛡️ Penetration Testing 🛡️
-- 🐍 CTF Challenges 🐍
+- 🎮 CTF Challenges 🎮

-🔵 I also know a thing or two about Data Science 🔵
+🔵 I also know a thing or two about **Digital Forensics** 📊

-☕️ And also a thing or two about coding in Java and some front-end web development 🕸
+☕️ And also a thing or two about coding in **Assembly** ☕

 **Outside of tech, my pet hobbies are:**
-- ⌛️ Climbing/Bouldering ⌛️
+- 🧗‍♂️ Climbing/Bouldering 🧗‍♂️
-- 🗺 Chess 🗺
+- ♟️ Chess ♟️
-- 📎 Gym/Running 📎
+- 🏋️‍♂️ Gym/Running 🏃‍♂️
-- 📽 Reading 📽
+- 📚 Reading 📚

 ---